Lightstreamer/Lightstreamer-kafka-connector/examples/docker/README.md

 # Lightstreamer Kafka Connector Docker Image

-This folder contains the resources required to build a minimal Docker image of the Lighstreamer Kafka Connector.
+This folder contains the resources required to build a minimal Docker image of Lightstreamer Kafka Connector.

-The image is built by deriving the official [Lighstreamer Docker image](https://hub.docker.com/_/lightstreamer) with the current version of the Kafka Connector.
+The image is built by deriving the official [Lightstreamer Docker image](https://hub.docker.com/_/lightstreamer) with the current version of the Kafka Connector.
 Check out the [`Dockerfile`](./Dockerfile) for more details.

 ## Requirements: